kadena-community/kadena.js/packages/apps/docs/src/docs/participate/docs.md

 ---
 title: Contribute to Kadena documentation
 description:
   Follow this guide to learn how you can contribute changes to Kadena documentation directly from GitHub or by setting up a local documentation development environment.
-menu: Docs
-label: Docs
-menu: Contribute to documentation
+menu: Participate
 label: Contribute to documentation
 order: 5
 layout: full